 On August 16, 1645, French philosopher and moralist Jean de La Bruyère was born.
 La Bruyère is best known for one work, Les Caractères de Théophraste traduits du grec avec Les Caractères ou les moeurs de ce siècle (1688; The Characters, or the Manners of the Age, with The Characters of Theophrastus), which is considered to be one of the masterpieces of French literature.

-Jean de La Bruyère was elected to the French Academy in 1693.
+After a first unsuccessful attempt in 1691, La Bruyère’s dream came true in 1693: he was elected to the Académie française with the help of the King – in the conflict between traditionalists and progressives as candidates for the traditionalist “Anciens” and against the resistance of the progressive “Modernes”, which now set the tone there and which he deliberately provoked with his inaugural address.
 The Duke de Saint-Simon, the diplomat and memoirist, described him as honourable, lovable, and unpretentious.
 La Bruyère died very suddenly, and not long after his admission to the Academy, in 1696.

 References and Further Reading: